ngnma/Two-tower-based-Recommender-System/README.md

  - Ranking Task
  - Deployment of artificial intelligence model using TF Serving

- In this project these Library are used:
+ In this project these Libraries are used:
  - tensorflow as tf
  - tensorflow-dataset as tfds
  - tensorflow-recommenders as tfrs